 Here’s the bottomline: the events of 2020 should have shaken the souls and disturbed the hearts of Christians in a seismic manner!
-This event should have created a proactive response.
-Yet many Christians are unmoved by the Holy Spirit and have no inclination to shake free from their complacency.
+These events should have created a proactive response.
+Yet many Christians have remained unmoved by the Holy Spirit and have taken no action to shake free from their complacency.

 Folks, I’m going to divulge my desire for Christians: My heart’s desire is that Christians would revolt against living-the-Christian-life “as usual”; revolt against their witness-in-the-world “as usual,” and; revolt against having church “as usual.”
 I am hoping that the church in general and Christians in particular will not fail the assignment God has issued for this time.